Directions: Move the arrow over or touch each highlighted word or segment and look for a definition or explanation in the box. |

 An adverb may also modify an adverb: "Then Peter went out and wept very bitterly"(very is also an adverb in this sentence).

-Adverbs are used to tell:
+Adverbs are used to express:

 How: He prays slowly.